 Our Training Philosopy and General Methods

 Our puppies are raised in our home with a training philosophy that is centered around positive training methods.
 We emphasize methods that teach respect by rewards and a controlled environment rather than by punishments.
 We don't think that corrections are necessary nor as effective as the methods we use in the teaching phases of any behavior.
 We are not positive only extremists but we only advocate the use of fair corrections in certain circumstances once a behavior is learned and generalized, and then only when we are 110% sure that a dog knows what we are asking and is still refusing to do it.
 We make undesirable behaviors unpleasant, but not painful.
-We rarely recommend corrections to inexperienced trainers as it can be difficult to ascertain when a dog is refusing or simply confused about what he's being asked to do.
+We rarely recommend corrections to inexperienced trainers with young puppies as it can be difficult to ascertain when a dog is refusing or simply confused about what he's being asked to do.
 You can read about our philosophy on corrections on our corrections page.

 Who trains the puppies?